Skip to content

 AC Recharge vs AC Repair: When You Need Which

-This is one of the most important distinctions to understand because it determines whether you are looking at a $150 fix or a $1,000+ repair.
+This is one of the most important distinctions to understand because it determines whether you are looking at a quick, affordable service or a more involved repair.

 An AC recharge is all you need when the system is low on refrigerant but has no mechanical problems and no significant leaks.
 This happens naturally over time — AC systems lose a small amount of refrigerant each year through microscopic permeation in the hoses and seals.
 If your AC gradually became less cold over a period of months or years, a recharge may be all it takes.
 The system gets topped off, and cold air comes back.